isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-cockroach-eggs/index.md

 ##  How to Kill Cockroach Eggs?
 Tips To Kill The Eggs

-Now that youve identified [cockroach types](https://extension.umn. edu/insects-infest-homes/cockroaches), it is time to destroy the eggs.
+Now that youve identified [cockroach types](https://extension.umn.edu/insects-infest-homes/cockroaches),it is time to destroy the eggs.
 The best strategy is eradicating them so that there wont be future generations to deal with.
 Below are the effective methods of destroying cockroach eggs.

 ###  1. Crush the Eggs